Introducing Rules Automation: Stop rebuilding the same rule twice

 What Rules Automation does

 Most enterprises do not have a policy problem.
-They have an enforcement problem.
+They have an orchestration problem.

 The same rule gets implemented by different teams, in different systems, for different workflows.
 A new tool, workflow, or business process creates another place where the business has to translate intent into execution.
 Over time, the burden does not stay flat.
 It compounds.

 Rules Automation introduces a simpler model: define the rule once in Transcend, then let it run automatically whenever the triggering condition occurs.
-Each rule pairs a trigger with an action: a preference change fires a sync, an offboarding kicks off a deletion, a schedule triggers a reassessment.
+Each rule pairs a trigger with an action: a preference change fires a sync, a new vendor gets created in the data inventory, a schedule triggers a reassessment.
 For teams that need more flexibility, custom functions extend what a rule can do without requiring the core workflow to be rebuilt from scratch.

 That’s the mechanic, but it’s also the foundation.
-By replacing static documents, manual schedules, and custom code with a single automation layer, you turn policy-driven workflows into logic systems can execute automatically today — and build on over time.
+By replacing static documents, manual schedules, and custom code with a single automation layer, you turn manual workflows into logic that runs automatically today — and build on over time.

 Rules Automation does not replace policy definition.
 It gives policy a runtime execution layer — one that data decisioning and enforcement systems can build on.